Contentful: History

-In November 2019, Steven Sloan became CEO of Contentful, leaving cloud computing company Twilio and replacing cofounder Konietzke.
 In 2019, CB Insights, in an article in The New York Times, predicted that Contentful would become a startup unicorn, valued at more than one billion USD.

 In June 2020, Contentful raised a series E round of financing of $80 million from venture capital funds Sapphire Ventures, General Catalyst and Salesforce Ventures.

 In March 2021, Contentful created an online marketplace for third-party apps as well as apps built by the company, all using the Contentful platform.
 At the same time, the company made its APIs publicly available to promote the creation of more apps.

 In July 2021, Contentful raised a series F round of financing of $175 million led by the private equity arm of the hedge fund Tiger Global at a valuation of $3 billion.

 Clients

-Notable Contentful clients include IKEA, Jack in the Box, the British Museum, Spotify, Red Bull, Twilio and Urban Outfitters.
+Notable Contentful clients include IKEA, Jack in the Box, the British Museum, Spotify, Red Bull, Twilio, Intercom, Inc. and Urban Outfitters.